jbiancot/ubuntu_lamp/README.md

-# ubuntu_lamp
+# docker pull jbiancot/ubuntu_lamp
-Docker image with Ubuntu, Apache and PHP: jbiancot/ubuntu_lamp
+A Docker image with Ubuntu, Apache and PHP: jbiancot/ubuntu_lamp

 A more complete Docker image containing: